Fantasy Football Week 3: What you missed Monday, beginning with Odell Beckham, Brandon Marshall, Eli Manning and the dreadful Giants' offense

 Kerwynn Williams

-.
+in Week 3 against the Cowboys.
 He wouldn't be a recommended start, but isn't a bad stash – Johnson is just 20 percent owned in CBSSports.com leagues.

 -